ansible-collections/cloud.terraform/docs/docsite/rst/guide_aap.rst

 Using cloud.terraform in Ansible Automation Platform
 *************************************************************

-The ``cloud.terraform`` collection requires some extra configuration to run in `Ansible Automation Platform (AAP) <https://www.redhat.com/en/technologies/management/ansible>`_; in particular the default execution environment in AAP does not include a Terraform binary due to Terraform licensing restrictions.
+The ``cloud.terraform`` collection requires some extra configuration to run in `Ansible Automation Platform (AAP) <https://www.redhat.com/en/technologies/management/ansible>`_; in particular the default execution environment in AAP does not include a Terraform binary due to `Terraform licensing restrictions <https://www.hashicorp.com/license-faq>`_.
 You must create an execution environment containing a Terraform binary in order to run any Terraform commands from within AAP.

 In addition, a remote Terraform backend should be used to store Terraform state as any local state files created in AAP jobs are ephemeral.
 The Terraform backend credential type allows secure storage of remote backend configuration to enable this.